Call us on

-I am a Solicitor in the Cambridge office specialising in the Asbestos Related-Diseases.
+I am an Associate Solicitor in the Cambridge office specialising in the Asbestos Related-Diseases.
 I visit patients in their homes to offer advice and assistance.
 I'm passionate about working in asbestos law and am a member of the Association of Personal Injury Lawyers and an accredited litigator.

 I was drawn to a career in law because I wanted to help people.

 I find it extremely rewarding to be able to help people who have been diagnosed with an asbestos related condition and support them and their families.
 It's a real privilege to meet so many lovely, inspirational people.

 One of the things I really enjoy about being part of this company is the opportunity to take part in fundraising activities and offer support for a wide range of charities both locally and nationally.
 I have had the privilege of taking part in events such as the Superhero Tri and Parallel London.

 I enjoy swimming, running, baking, playing netball in the Irwin Mitchell Cambridge team and spending time with friends and family.

 "We were kept fully informed as to the progress of the claim through each step by Samantha Shaw, who was extremely efficient and professional throughout and a credit to your firm" - Mr & Mrs Lumb